home-assistant/addons/zwave_js/DOCS.md

 included devices.
 This may mean you have to do a factory reset on those devices and your controller, before rebuilding your Z-Wave network.

+### Option `log_level` (optional)

+This option sets the log level of Z-Wave JS.
+If no `log_level` is specified, the log level will be set to default.
+Options are:
+- silly
+- debug
+- verbose
+- http
+- info
+- warn
+- error

 ### Option `emulate_hardware` (optional)

 If you don't have a USB stick, you can use a fake stick for testing purposes.